zowe/docs-site/docs/user-guide/at-tls-configuration.md

   LocalPortRange 1024-65535 # Using any outbound port RemoteAddr All
   RemotePortRange 449 # Set to z/OSMF port
-  Jobname ZWE1AG* # Generate according to zowe.job.prefix in zowe.yaml + AG for Gateway outbound
+  Jobname ZWE1AZ* # Generate according to zowe.job.prefix in zowe.yaml + AZ for ZAAS outbound
   Direction Outbound
   TTLSGroupActionRef ClientGroupAction
   TTLSEnvironmentActionRef ApimlClientEnvironmentAction